 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Berklee College of Music is 12:1, and the school has 90.4 percent of its classes with fewer than 20 students.
-The most popular majors at Berklee College of Music include: Music Theory and Composition; Music, General; Music Performance, General; Recording Arts Technology/Technician; and Music Management.
-The average freshman retention rate, an indicator of student satisfaction, is 81.0 percent.
+The student-faculty ratio at Berklee College of Music is 13:1, and the school has 88.8 percent of its classes with fewer than 20 students.
+The most popular majors at Berklee College of Music include: Music, General; Music Performance, General; Recording Arts Technology/Technician; Music Management; and Music Teacher Education.
+The average freshman retention rate, an indicator of student satisfaction, is 81.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|